ot4i/iib-app-connect-trigger-pattern/doc/modwarehouse.md

 I would need to map the structure coming from MQ to a simple JSON structure.
 The structure coming from MQ could be anything from a simple XML document to a complex EDIFact message.
 The JSON structure in the map that it is mapped to must have a root element called `JSON` followed by a child element called `Data` that has a child called `eventData`.
 There needs to be one element beneath the eventData element for each field to send to App Connect.
 For the warehouse sample there were five fields: id, name, description, size and color.
 The map for this looks like:
 ![Warehouse IIB Message flow](./warehouse_sample_map.png) The left half of the map is from the incoming data from MQ and the right is the JSON doc to send to App Connect.
-Your map will contain whatever data you want on the left and right as long as the JSON doc on the left conforms to the basic structure mentioned above.
+Your map will contain whatever data you want on the left and right as long as the JSON doc on the right conforms to the basic structure mentioned above.

 The webhook subflow needs to directly follow the mapping node and contain three properties you must set:

 * EventType - the name of the event that will be sent to App Connect.
 Use a name that is meaningful for your event like `newCustomer` or `changeAddress`. it will appear as the Trigger name in App Connect.
 * WebhookBaseUrl - the URL that is used to register for events from this webhook.
 It is NOT the url that is actually called to send the event but instead the URL to POST the callback URL to.
 The path can be anything you like but ideally would reflect the source of events with /hook added to the end but it is up to you what the exact path is.
 It does not have to end in /hook.
 Some examples: /warehouse/stock/hook, /customer/address/hook, /customer or /AB/F5.
-* WebhookStarUrl - must be identical to WebhookBaseUrl except suffixed by a *.
+* WebhookStarUrl - must be identical to WebhookBaseUrl except suffixed by `/*`.
 This is only required due to a limitation in how properties are promoted from a sub flow.

  Now the flow is constructed, it can be deployed to IIB ready to be used by App Connect.
 It does not at this point need to know any App Connect details.